-How to Beat the Winter Blues, Plus a Recipe for Happiness Tea!
+4 Ways to Beat the Winter Blues (S.A.D.), PLUS a Recipe for Happiness Herbal Tea!

-During these dreary days of Winter, while we are starting to really miss the sunshine and the garden growing, it is easy to become a little down.
-According to the NCBI (National Center for Biotechnology Information), Seasonal Affective Disorder affects about six percent of the population, and up to 20 percent may also experience milder affects of S.A.D.
-(Seasonal Affective Disorder), also known as the "Winter Blues."
-Symptoms include a general feeling of melancholy, lowered energy, cravings for sugars and starches, and weight gain to full-blown depression symptoms.
-Some people may even withdraw from family and friends.
-But there are some things you can do about this!
+During these short and dreary days of Winter, while we are starting to really miss the sunshine, flowers, and the garden growing, it is easy to become a little down.
+According to the NCBI (National Center for Biotechnology Information), Seasonal Affective Disorder (S.A.D.) affects about six percent of the population, and up to 20 percent may also experience milder effects, also known as the "Winter Blues."

 Natural Ways to Improve Your Mood